muammar/mkchromecast/README.md

 ```
 check [https://github.com/muammar/mkchromecast#soundflower](https://github.com/muammar/mkchromecast#soundflower).

-The `--encoder-backend` flag is useless for Linux users for the moments though
+For the moments, the `--encoder-backend` flag is useless for Linux users though
 I plan to give support to `avconv`.

 #### PyQt5